mathie/tcpip_proxy/README.md

 The Go version can be more flexible, because it allows the caller, rather than the callee, to define the behaviour that happens at the end of the scope.
 And it avoids an extra level of indentation, which pleases me.

+Despite its unusual (to me) behaviour, I'm getting on rather well with the test suite.
+We're definitely going to spend some more time together.
+Although it might be time spent ... enhancing it the way I'd like to use it. :)

 ## Conclusion